Urge brands to end severance theft and union busting

 Poverty wages are the harsh reality of making clothes, but on top of that, in the face of crisis, workers are often being denied legally owed wages or severance if they lose their jobs.
 Earning poverty wages for decades have left garment workers no savings to fall back on.
 Moreover, with freedom of association continuously under threat in most garment producing countries, garment workers are also denied the right to collectively stand up for their rights.

-At a time of crisis, the livelihood and rights of workers are usually not the first thing on brands minds.
-We have seen this during the pandemic, and again during crises since, like the 2023 earthquake in Turkey, the economic downturns in the wake of Russia's full-scale invasion of Ukraine and the ousting of the government in Bangladesh.
+At a time of crisis, the livelihood and rights of workers are usually not the first thing on brands' minds.
+We have seen this during the pandemic, and again during crises since, like the 2023 earthquake in Turkey, the economic downturns in the wake of Russia's full-scale invasion of Ukraine, the ousting of the government in Bangladesh and the tariff war.
 Saving profits trumps saving workers.
 In the face of more catastrophes to come in the wake of the climate crisis, we can't let this knee-jerk reaction rule the industry.

 That is why we need brands to sign a binding agreement to:

-- Make sure workers are never again left penniless if their factory goes bankrupt, by signing onto a negotiated severance guarantee fund; and
+Make sure workers are never again left penniless if their factory goes bankrupt, by signing onto a negotiated severance guarantee fund;

 Take action for workers